stephen-slm/idasen/README.md

 laptops, and phones are configured with SSH certificates, facilitating remote connections.
 Through SSH, these devices can securely connect to the Raspberry Pi and control the desk.

-### Caveat
+### Operating System Compatibility

-While the underlying Bluetooth library supports Windows, Mac & Linux, the CLI only targets Linux since it was built directly on a Raspberry Pi.
-The underlying implementation for each operating system changes based on the build target.
-This results in the build failing on anything other than Linux.
+Although the Bluetooth library used supports Windows, Mac, and Linux, the CLI tool is specifically designed for Linux as it was developed on a Raspberry Pi platform.
+Each operating system has its own underlying implementation, tailored to the build target.
+Consequently, attempts to build the tool on platforms other than Linux may result in failure.

+### Configuration File

+The default values for the sitting and standing positions, along with the connection address for the desk, are stored within a YAML file located on disk at the designated `--config` location.
+By default, this location is relative to the binary execution location (`./.desk.yml`).
+To simplify configuration setup, you can utilize the `desk configure` command to generate an initial configuration file with predefined defaults.

 ## Usage